 Author: Valerie Oliver

-The FY2021 E-rate filing window closed in March 2022.
-FY22 Form 471s continue to be reviewed and most Alaska applicants are now funded.
-Those applicants that did not list summer contact information had their applications placed on hold until early September 2022.
-If you are wondering where your application is in the review process, you […]
+The FY2023 E-rate filing window closed March 28, 2023.
+FY23 Form 471s have been reviewed and all C1 and most of C2 have been funded.
+Those applicants that did not list summer contact information had their applications placed on hold until early September 2023, but 95% those applications have received a funding commitment decision letter […]

 USAC & the E-rate Productivity Center (EPC)